diegovalle/docker_scince_2020/README.md

 # Docker image to download the INEGI SCINCE 2020

-You can run the script to download the docker image with
+You can run the script to download the SCINCE shapefiles with

 ```sh